-- a person reports a potential policy violation such as sexual misconduct to the Title IX Coordinator and
+- A person reports a potential policy violation such as sexual misconduct to the Title IX Coordinator

-- the EO/TIX staff determines there is jurisdiction and
+- The EO/TIX staff determines there is jurisdiction

 The University investigation is an administrative process and is not the same as a legal civil or criminal process.
 The University investigation looks into whether the University Discrimination policy has been violated.
 Under the policy, individuals are presumed not to have violated the policy unless the investigator finds a preponderance of evidence that the policy was violated.
 A preponderance of the evidence standard weighs whether it is more likely than not that a policy violation occurred.